adammathieson/home-devices-react/README.md

 An application window opens showing the feed from the front door camera.

-The mouse cursor moves over a lock icon on right side menu of the interface and as it clicks, the the word “Locked” — just above the icon — turns to “Unlocked”.
+The mouse cursor moves over a lock icon on right side menu of the interface and as it clicks, the word “Locked” — just above the icon — turns to “Unlocked”.

-[ Fade out to black ]
+<div align="center">[ Fade out to black ]</div>
 <br>

 ---